-FUNCTION - Serves as the main interior street with limited through traffic, and provides linkages into and out of local streets.
+FUNCTION: Serves as the main interior street with limited through traffic, and provides linkages into and out of local streets.
+RECREATIONAL PATH : Has no recreational path.

-RECREATIONAL PATH: Has Recreational Path when within Resort Loop.

-SIDEWALK: Construct a meandering Sidewalk on the north side of the street, at a prefered set back minimum of 5 feet from vehicle travel lanes.
-Construct a Recreational Path on north side within the Resort Loop.
-No sidewalk on south side of the street.
+SIDEWALK : Construct a meandering Sidewalk or Trail on one side of the street, at a prefered set back a minimum of 5 feet from vehicle travel lanes.
+Optional Sidewalk on opposite side of street.